 Emergency funds should be held in a liquid but stable account, such as a bank savings account, so you can access them when needed and not have to worry about them fluctuating in value.

 Most investors have accumulated a number of retirement accounts over the years.
 These may include traditional and Roth IRAs or employer-sponsored plans like 401(k) and 403(b) plans.
 To simplify your finances and get a better view of your overall financial picture, consider consolidating your financial assets with one provider.

 Combining retirement assets into a single IRA can offer you:

 - Potentially fewer fees

-When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty-free withdrawals are available, treatment of employer stock, when required minimum distributions may be required, and protection of assets from creditors and legal judgments.
-The costs of investing and maintaining assets in an IRA with us will generally involve higher costs than the other options available.
-You should consult with the plan administrator and a professional tax advisor before making any decisions regarding your retirement assets.
+When considering rolling over your QRP assets, key factors that should be considered and compared between QRPs and IRAs include fees and expenses, services offered, investment options, when penalty-free withdrawals are available, treatment of employer stock, when RMDs begin and protection of assets from creditors and bankruptcy.
+Investing and maintaining assets in an IRA will generally involve higher costs than those associated with QRPs.

-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.
 Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns.
 Diversification does not guarantee profit or protect against loss in declining markets.
-Stocks offer long-term growth potential, but may fluctuate more and provide less current income than other investments.
+Stocks offer long-term growth potential but may fluctuate more and provide less current income than other investments.
 An investment in the stock market should be made with an understanding of the risks associated with common stocks, including market fluctuations.
-Dividends are not guaranteed and are subject to change or elimination.

 Wells Fargo Advisors does not offer tax or legal advice.